 In addition to the bonds payable, the Authority has an obligation to close the landfill site and perform post closure monitoring.
 Funds for these expenses are evaluated annually and set aside for those future requirements.
-See Note 8 - Environmental and Closure Accrual for Landfill on page 40.
+See Note 7 - Environmental and Closure Accrual for Landfill on page 39.

 The Authority retains a consulting engineer to estimate the requirement for closure and post-closure care costs utilizing projected future closure costs, post-closure costs and current regulations.
-Based on the current estimate, the Authority is setting aside \$267,000 annually for deposit to the closure/post-closure reserves.
+Based on the current estimate, the Authority is setting aside \$268,300 annually for deposit to the closure/post-closure reserves.
 The reserve funding requirements are incorporated in current tipping fees and are deposited to the reserve funds on a monthly basis.

-As of June 30, 2015, the balance held in the Closure and Post Closure funds was approximately \$3,760,000.
-The current closure balance is \$1,644,709 which reflects the drawdown for the closure of Cell 2 and Cell 3.
+As of June 30, 2016, the cash balances held in the Closure and Post Closure reserve funds was \$3,308,450.
+The current post closure monitoring cash reserve fund balance is \$1,675,624 The current closure construction cash reserve fund balance is \$1,632,826 which reflects the drawdown for the closure of Cell 2 and partial part of Cell 3.
 The Authority will replenish the fund to provide for final closure of Cell 3 and 4 in 2018 or 2019.